 Commissions Paid to Lottery Ticket Sales Agents.-A state that has control over and responsibility for on-line and instant lottery games must file Form 1099-MISC to report commissions, whether paid directly or indirectly, to licensed sales agents.
 For example, State X retains control over and liability for on-line and instant lottery games.
 For on-line ticket sales, State X pays commissions by allowing an agent to retain 5% of the ticket proceeds the agent remits to State X. For instant ticket sales, State X pays commissions by providing tickets to the agent for 5% less than the proceeds to be obtained by the agent from the sale of those tickets.
-If the commissions for the year total \$600 or more, they must be reported in box 7 on Form 1099-MISC.
+If the commissions for the year total \$600 or more, they must be reported in box 7 on

+Form 1099-MISC.
 The commissions are paid by State X to the agent on the date payment is due from the agent on the statement of account for lottery tickets covered by that statement.
 See Rev. Rul.
 92-96, 1992-2 C.B.
 281.

-Escrow Agent; Construction Project.-When an escrow agent maintains owner-provided funds in an escrow account for a construction project, performs an oversight function for the construction project, and makes payments for the owner and the general contractor, the escrow agent must file Form 1099-MISC for reportable payments of \$600 or more.
+Escrow Agent; Construction Project.-

+When an escrow agent maintains owner-provided funds in an escrow account for a construction project, performs an oversight function for the construction project, and makes payments for the owner and the general contractor, the escrow agent must file Form 1099-MISC for reportable payments of \$600 or more.
 This requirement applies whether or not the escrow agent is a bank.
+If the contractor is the borrower of the funds, do not report on Form 1099-MISC any loan payments made to the contractor/borrower.
 For more information, see Rev. Rul.
 93-70, 1993-2 C.B.
 294.